HunterMel/Regex-Tutorial/README.md

 QUANTIFIERS IN REGULAR EXPRESSIONS: There are different types of qualifiers, which are either defined as a "greedy qualifier" or "lazy qualifier".
 Below are the various versions that could be seen in regular expressions.

-*	Match zero or more times.
-+	Match one or more times.
+*
++
 ?
-Match zero or one time.
-{ n }	Match exactly n times.
+{ n }
-{ n ,}	Match at least n times.
+{ n ,}
-{ n , m }	Match from n to m times.
+{ n , m}

 For email validation, we use the qualifiers + and {}.

-### OR Operator

 ### Character Classes

+Character class allow you to tell the regex engine to match only one out of several characters.
+Simply place the characters you want to match between square brackets.

+Example: Character Classes
+‹[A-Z0-9.-]›

+‹[A-Z0-9_!#$%&'*+/=?`{|}~^.-]›

 ### Flags

+Flags are used to alert specific sequences in regression expressions.

+Flag Types:

+i - With this flag the search is case-insensitive: no difference between A and a. g - With this flag the search looks for all matches, without it only the first match is returned. m - Multiline mode s - Enables “dotall” mode, that allows a dot . to match newline character \n u - Enables full Unicode support y - “Sticky” mode: searching at the exact position in the text

 ### Grouping and Capturing